Best Foot Forward

 Intermediate training schedule

-Our intermediate 10 week walking plan will help you prepare for longer walks of 15 to 20 miles.
+Our intermediate 10 week walking plan will prepare for longer walks of 15 to 20 miles.
 As the time and distance of the walks increases it will provide greater benefits to walk on tracks and paths with varied surfaces and sloping terrain.

 This plan will help you prepare for distances of 20 miles or more and progressing onto multi-day trekking.
 At this level of walking it is likely that many of your trekking will be on hills, fells and mountain paths.